Benefits of apprenticeships

 2. Financial assistance

 There are a number of financial incentives for employers that recruit young people into apprenticeships or jobs with training.
-Some can be combined - please check with the relevant contact.

 For more information visit the national apprenticeship service website.

-£2,275 grants for employers taking on an unemployed 18 - 24 year old who has been receiving benefit for at least 6 months.
+D. £2,275 grants for employers taking on an unemployed 18 - 24 year old who has been receiving benefit for at least 6 months.
 For more information visit the Department for Work and Pension website.

 3. Recruitment support